Career Talk – Travel Photographer Income Expectations

 We don’t have to sit at a desk from 9-5 doing the same job five days a week.
 We have the ability to mix it up, seek out opportunities, create diversity within our weeks and provide photography for a range of clients and campaigns.
 One day you might be photographing hotel interiors, the next you might be photographing a wildlife experience.

 To summarise, your income expectations are only limited by your ideas and the opportunities you create for yourself.
 I can share all the secrets to finding work as a photographer, and then it’s up to you to make those jobs pay off!
-Don’t forget, enrolments open August 25th for The Freelance Travel Photographer Course.
+Take a peek at The Freelance Travel Photographer Course, I’ve dedicated an entire workbook to pricing services and products as a photographer.

 If you decide to venture down the path towards working as a travel photographer, I’m already excited for you just typing this up, as I know how many incredible moments I’ve had within my own career and can’t wait for you and others to experience them too! 😊